Creating space for the development, production and presentation of contemporary art practice

 – Focused on collaboration and community: We believe a supportive network is a key instigator to continued creativity.
 We instil a spirit of collaboration, collectivity and community in our activity to generate peer learning, critical conversation and social interaction.

-The NewBridge Project is kindly supported by Arts Council England, Newcastle University and Community Foundation Tyne & Wear and Northumberland and the Newcastle Culture Investment Fund & Newcastle University Institute for Creative Arts Practice.
+The NewBridge Project is kindly supported by Arts Council England, Community Foundation Tyne & Wear and Northumberland and the Newcastle Culture Investment Fund & Newcastle University Institute for Creative Arts Practice.